zulip/zulip/templates/zerver/integrations/trac.md

 You may then need to restart Trac (or Apache) so that Trac will load our plugin.

-When people open new tickets (or edit existing tickets), you’ll see a message like the following, to the stream `trac` (or whatever you configured above) with a topic that matches the ticket name
+When people open new tickets (or edit existing tickets), notifications will be sent to the stream `trac` (or whatever you configured above) with a topic that matches the ticket name.

-{! congrats.md !}
+{!congrats.md!}

 ![](/static/images/integrations/trac/001.png)